 1. Who caused the accident?

-Liability can have a heavy bearing on the claim in several ways.
+Liability can have a heavy bearing on a personal injury settlement in several ways.
 First, the party that caused the accident will generally bear liability.
 That party likely carries an insurance policy designed to provide protection in the event of a car accident.
 Most drivers have at least the minimum auto insurance.

 Minimum auto insurance varies by state.
 That means that if you have an accident with a driver from New York, you may recover a different amount of car accident compensation than if you have an accident with a driver from Pennsylvania.